openstack/tacker-specs/specs/template.rst

 * Include specific references to specs and/or blueprints in tacker, or in other projects, that this one either depends on or is related to.

-* If this requires functionality of another project that is not currently used by Tacker (such as the glance v2 API when we previously only required v1), document that fact.
+* If this requires the functionality of another project that is not currently used by Tacker (such as the glance v2 API when we previously only required v1), document that fact.

 * Does this feature require any new library dependencies or code otherwise not included in OpenStack?
-Or does it depend on a specific version of library?
+Or does it depend on a specific version of the library?

 Testing